ibm-cloud-docs/Cloudant/faqs/model-data-faq.md

-These tips demonstrate how modeling data affects your application’s performance. {{site.data.keyword.cloudant_short_notm}}’s data store has some specific characteristics, both to watch out for and to take advantage of, that ensure the database performance scales as your application grows.
-We understand the shift can be confusing, so we’re always on-hand to give advice.
+These tips demonstrate how modeling data affects your application’s performance. {{site.data.keyword.cloudant_short_notm}}’s data store has some specific characteristics, both to watch out for and to take advantage of, that ensure the database performance scales as your application grows. {{site.data.keyword.cloudant_short_notm}} support understands the shift can be confusing, so they’re always on-hand to give advice.

 For more information, see the
 [data model for Foundbite](https://cloudant.com/blog/foundbites-data-model-relational-db-vs-nosql-on-cloudant/){: new_window}{: external},